Picture This

 - Slow fill the line.
 This will enhance the probability of removing aII air from the conduit.

 - Fill the line at the lowest possible location while providing an air release at the highest location.
-Multiple air release locations may be provided due to the contour of the line.
+Due to the contour of the line, multiple air release locations may be provided.

 - Practice patience.
-Allowing all the air to vent and adequate time for any water absorption in the cement lining are beneficial.
+It is beneficial to allow all the air to vent and adequate time for any water absorption in the cement lining.

 - The test pump is to be connected at the lowest point of the line.